-BP101T.
-HUMAN ANATOMY AND PHYSIOLOGY-I (Theory)
+BP101T- HUMAN ANATOMY AND PHYSIOLOGY I- THEORY

-Scope: This subject is designed to impart fundamental knowledge on the structure and functions of the various systems of the human body.
+Course Description: This subject is designed to impart fundamental knowledge on the structure and functions of the various systems of the human body.
 It also helps in understanding both homeostatic mechanisms.
-The subject provides the basic knowledge required to understand the various disciplines of pharmacy.
+The subject provides the basic knowledge required to understand the various disciplines of pharmacy

-Objectives: Upon completion of this course the student should be able to
+Course Outcomes: On completion of this course, the successful

-- 1. Explain the gross morphology, structure and functions of various organs of the human body. - 2.
-Describe the various homeostatic mechanisms and their imbalances. - 3.
-Identify the various tissues and organs of different systems of human body. - 4.
-Perform the various experiments related to special senses and nervous system. - 5.
-Appreciate coordinated working pattern of different organs of each system
+CO Statements CO-1 Studied about the gross morphology, structure and functions of cell, skeletal, muscular, cardiovascular system of the humanbody.
+CO-2 They would have understood the various homeostatic mechanisms and their imbalances CO-3 Students would able to identify the different types of bones in human body CO-4 Students would be able to identify the various tissues of different systems of human body.
+CO-5 Appreciate coordinated working pattern of different organs of each system

-• Introduction to human body
+Introduction to human body